FatimaMalik2025/cyclistic-bike-analysis/README.md

 The analysis of this factor suggests that the majority of casual users use the bike service between hours of 12 pm and 4 pm, which is the afternoon.
 However, members use this service most between hours 5 pm to 8 pm, which is the evening.
 This insight reaffirms our former conclusion that most members use the bike-share for work commute, whereas casual users use it for leisure.

 ### Ride Length Trends
+The results of comparing the length of rides for each membership were similar, which shows that the distance travelled by these users wasn't an influencing factor of being a member.

 ### Monthly Trends